shreyas-nikam/6871303047cae1aed2172178/README.md

 ## Project Description

-The **Risk Governance Lab 1** is a interactive Streamlit application designed to simulate risk management strategies within a firm's predefined risk appetite.
+The **Risk Apetite & Governance Simulator** is a interactive Streamlit application designed to simulate risk management strategies within a firm's predefined risk appetite.
 It serves as an educational and experimental platform, allowing users to:

 *   **Generate synthetic risk scenarios:** Create diverse risk events with varying initial likelihoods and impacts (financial, reputational, operational).
 *   **Define risk appetite thresholds:** Set quantitative limits for acceptable financial loss, incident frequency, and reputational damage.